FWU-DE/fwu-kc-extensions/acr-values-authenticator/README.md

 Also, if there comes the need to add more non-standard parameters we can use this authenticator for it.

+## Sector identifier URI IDP values forwarder authenticator

+This authenticator adds the `sectorIdentifierUri` configured on the client's "HMAC Pairwise subject with static sectorIdentifier" mapper (see hmac-mapper module) as a request parameter forwarded to the IDP.
+This is done via Client Note, following the same mechanism as the Non-standard IDP values forwarder authenticator (see above).

+### Configuration

+In the authentication flow of your choice select the option to add authenticator and search for 'Sector identifier URI IDP values params appender'.

+Add it as a required step in the authentication flow and configure the param name which should be forwarded to the IDP, example `sector_identifier_uri`.

+As with the other forwarder authenticators, bind the flow as the browser flow and add the configured param name to the Forwarded query params section of the desired IDP's advanced settings.

+### Behaviour

+If the user tries to login to a specific client and

+* the client has a "HMAC Pairwise subject with static sectorIdentifier" mapper configured with a `sectorIdentifierUri`, then that value is passed in the request to the IDP as the param configured in the authenticator
+* the client has no such mapper configured, or the mapper has no `sectorIdentifierUri` set, nothing is forwarded

+Please note that this will never set the `context.failure()` because this is something which is optional and not requested by every client.

+Whenever a `sectorIdentifierUri` is found, it is also stored under a dedicated session note (independent of whether the forwarding param name above is configured), so that the Sector identifier URI verifier authenticator (see below) can check it in the post-login flow.

 ## Client id verifier authenticator

 This authenticator checks the client id sent back from the IdP in case it was added as a param in the request to the IDP